tpercival01/tpercival01/README.md

 ## ⚡ Fun Fact

-When I'm not coding, I'm exploring the worlds of music and art—always finding new ways to blend creativity with technology.
+When I'm not coding, I'm training hard to become the next British Weightlifting champion!

 ---